uccser/cs-unplugged/csunplugged/topics/content/en/sorting-networks/unit-plan/unit-plan-ct-links.md

 # Decomposition

-{image file-path="img/topics/sorting-network-comparing-apples.png" alt="A person compares a large apple and a small apple."}
+{image file-path="img/topics/sorting-network-comparing-apples.png" alt="A person compares a large apple and a small apple." alignment="right"}

 In order to create an algorithm that can solve computational problems effectively using parallel processors, we must first be able decompose the task